jillii/tictactoe/README.md

-So, I wanted to create the tic-tac-toe game from the [React docs](https://reactjs.org/tutorial/tutorial.html), but ~also~ create the opponant.
+So, I wanted to create the tic-tac-toe game from the [React docs](https://reactjs.org/tutorial/tutorial.html), but /also/ create the opponant.

 Your opponant has no brain and moves at random.
 Have fun!